-t’s that time of year again.
-Many of us are starting to watch those calories a little more closely, the gym clothes are getting more wear and swimsuit shopping is hovering over us like a big ol’ storm cloud.
-A cookie is no longer just a cookie; it is an evil tool of seduction aimed at keeping us from fitting into our favorite sundresses.
-But empty calories can show up in other areas of our lives that have nothing to do with baked goods.
+Empty calories can show up in areas of our lives that have nothing to do with baked goods and the holidays.
 Empty calories can find their way into your dating life and taking in too much of them could derail your goal to find the person who will make your heart sing.

 There was a time in my life when I really didn’t like being alone.
 My dislike of being alone, paired with my total avoidance of having the “it just isn’t working out” conversation, created the perfect recipe for empty calories in my dating life.
 In fact, it was one of my best friends who first used the empty calorie analogy with me about my dating habits.
 It was so spot-on and brilliant that I couldn’t be mad at her for calling me out on my not-so- productive dating pattern.
 There was certainly a part of me that was enjoying the male attention and I was avoiding having to disappoint anyone, but I would always end up feeling empty.
 I felt empty because I wasn’t on a path to what I truly desired; I wasn’t getting the sustenance that I really craved in my relationships.

 In dating, empty calories are consumed when you are spending a significant amount of your time and energy with someone you know is not the right match for you.
-Empty calories may be in the form of a great guy who just isn’t the right fit for you or a bad boy who is not interested in changing his ways.
+Empty calories may be in the form of a great person who just isn’t the right fit for you or a "bad boy" who is not interested in changing their ways.
 If you are looking for a long-term, significant relationship, I caution you to beware of empty calories.
 Just like a cookie, indulging in dating empty calories can feel good in the moment, but they could be preventing you from meeting the right person for you.
 And more importantly, they could be preventing you from being your best self and living your most authentic life.

 Some dangers of consuming too many empty calories in your dating life include: